gluon-framework/gluon/glucord/README.md

 # Glucord
-A minimal Discord client using system-installed Chromium/Node.
+A minimal Discord client loading Discord Web, using system-installed Chromium/Node.
 Example/demo of Gluon.

 > **Info** |
 > Gluon is currently **Windows only**.